Arseni10Lk/Planar-Quadrotor/README.md

 $$

-Where G and Gx contain constant terms like gravity.
+Where G_y and G_x contain constant terms like gravity.

 ### System Definitions